GoogleCloudPlatform/artifact-registry-npm-tools/README.md

         the default location is the current directory.
         - `--credential-config` is the path to the `.npmrc` file where you want to write the access token.
 The default is your user `.npmrc` file.

+        If you want to skip checking for npm Artifact Registry domain and allow the auth token to be attached to any domains, add the flag `--allow-all-domains`

         And then run the script

         `$ npm run artifactregistry-login`